Main illustration: Molly Egan

 Much has changed in the last few weeks.
 And for many support teams, automation has helped them meet changing customer expectations in these unprecedented circumstances.

 As the head of our Support Ops team, I work daily with my teammates to develop automated solutions that don’t frustrate customers, but empower them.
 Our goal is to personalize every experience through automation – to deliver exactly what each specific customer needs, when they need it, and without anyone yelling in frustration for a human.

 If you’re experiencing a heightened volume of support requests right now, you may be looking to implement more automation.
 I hope that this inside look at how we’ve implemented personalized, automated customer service at Intercom can help you support your own team in this uncertain and challenging time.

 What is automated customer service?

 Automated customer service is a form of customer support requiring no human intervention.
-It works best when customers need answers to recurring straightforward questions, status updates, or help finding a specific resource.
+It works best when customers need answers to recurring straightforward questions, status updates, or help to find a specific resource.

 Over the last decade, live chat has become the de facto standard for companies wanting to offer top-tier customer support.
 Chat is faster than email, more personal than knowledge bases, and way less frustrating than shouting into an automated phone system.